Donald Trump And Civil Rights Icon John Lewis Lock Horns On The Eve of Martin Luther King Jr. Day

 “I think the Russians participated in helping this man get elected.
 And they helped destroy the candidacy of Hillary Clinton.”

 John Lewis was elected to Congress in 1986.
-He told in the interview that Trump’s inauguration ceremony next week would be the first public ceremony that he will not be attending since he moved to Washington.
+He told in the interview that Trump’s inauguration ceremony next week will be the first public ceremony that he would not be attending since he moved to Washington.

-“You cannot be at home with something that you feel that is wrong.”
+“You cannot be at home with something that you feel is wrong.”

 There have been few democrats who have attacked Trump this directly.
 Most Hillary aides have been reluctant in passing direct judgement at Trump.